Welcome to technology reviews

 • Customised DSi Review Part 9

-The Nintendo DSi first arrived in the lives of 2000s kids in 2008 and 2009, carrying on from the original chunky DS and the more popular DS Lite.It introduced a range of upgrades that made it more powerful than the earlier consoles, such as two built-in cameras, improved audio, a built-in web browser, SD card…
+The Nintendo DSi first arrived in the lives of 2000s kids in 2008 and 2009, carrying on from the original chunky DS and the more popular DS Lite.But although it introduced many new features that had been missing from earlier models, one thing it didn’t have was good accessibility beyond gameplay on the touch screen,…

 • future of this website